3-Day Nanjing Itinerary: 11 Best Things to Do in China’s Ancient Capital

 It’s a favorite among Chinese visitors and history enthusiasts who come to pay their respects to Sun Yat-sen, the Father of Modern China and a key figure in creating the first Chinese Republic.

-The Linggu Temple Scenic Area is perfect for enjoying beautiful views while being surrounded by ancient trees that seem to hold stories of the past.
+The Linggu Temple Scenic Area is perfect for enjoying beautiful views surrounded by ancient trees that seem to hold past stories.

-Located east of the Sun Yat-sen Mausoleum, this Buddhist temple gives off a calm and historic vibe.
+This Buddhist temple, located east of the Sun Yat-sen Mausoleum, offers a calm, historic vibe.

 One of the main highlights is the Memorial Hall dedicated to Xuanzang, the monk who traveled to India and brought back the Buddhist Sutras.

-As you explore the grounds, you’ll come across the unique Beamless Hall.
+You’ll come across the unique Beamless Hall as you explore the grounds.
 Built during the Ming Dynasty entirely from brick and stone, it stands strong without a single beam for support.

 🏷️ Ticket Price: Free.

-Originally built during the Song Dynasty and rebuilt several times since, Fuzi Miao, or the Confucius Temple, is a must-see spot in downtown Nanjing.
+Built originally during the Song Dynasty and rebuilt several times, Fuzi Miao—or the Confucius Temple—is a must-see in downtown Nanjing.

-This is one of the busiest spots in Nanjing.
-You’ll catch the tempting aroma of street food through the air as you walk along lively streets packed with souvenir shops, vendors, and visitors snapping photos.
+This spot is one of the busiest in Nanjing; you’ll catch the irresistible smell of street food as you stroll along streets filled with souvenir shops, vendors, and visitors snapping photos.
+It’s the perfect place for a late afternoon walk at sunset, followed by a classic Chinese dinner by the river.

 Day 3: Jiuhuashan Park, Jiming Temple & Xuanwu Lake